 - Any contact with peers involved in troubling or suspicious activities

-Work With Schools and the Community for an Alcohol-Free Summer
+Work With Schools and the Community for a Drug and Alcohol-Free Summer

-- Schools and the community support as well as reward young people’s decision not to drink and use drugs.
+- Schools and the community support and reward young people’s decision not to drink and use drugs.

 - Schools and the community identify and intervene early with children involved in underage drinking and drug use.